genai-llm/genai-gke/mistral/tutorial.md

 ## What is AI-on-GKE

-This tutorial Terraform & Cloud Build to provision the infrastructure as well as deploy the workloads
+This tutorial Terraform to provision the infrastructure as well as deploy the workloads

 ## Architecture
 Defaults: